 6.6.1.5.
 Canister loading and purge

-The canister aged according to the sequence described in paragraph 5.1. of this annex shall be loaded to 2 gram-breakthrough according to the procedure described in paragraph 5.1.6. of Annex 7 of UN/ECE Regulation No. 83-07, and shall be subsequently purged with 25 ±5 litres per minute with emission laboratory air.
+The canister aged according to the sequence described in paragraph 5.1. of this annex shall be loaded to 2 gram breakthrough according to the procedure described in paragraph 5.1.6. of Annex 7 of UN/ECE Regulation No. 83-07, and shall be subsequently purged with 25 ±5 litres per minute with emission laboratory air.
 The volume of purge air shall not exceed the volume defined in paragraph 6.6.1.5.1.
-This loading and purging can be done either on-board canister under either at the 20 °C or 23 °C, or by disconnecting the canister.
+This loading and purging can be done either (a) using an on-board canister at a temperature of 20 °C or optionally 23 °C, or (b) by disconnecting the canister.
 In both cases, no further relief of the tank pressure is allowed.

 6.6.1.5.1.
 Determination of maximum purge volume